Dodge Caravan: Ram Cargo Van (Ram C/V Tradesman)

-For the 2012 model year, the Ram Trucks division received the Dodge Grand Caravan C/V cargo van, renaming it the Ram Cargo (C/V) Tradesman (reviving the name used by Dodge for its full-size cargo vans during the 1970s).
+For the 2012 model year, the Ram Trucks division received the Dodge Grand Caravan C/V cargo van, which was renamed the Ram Cargo (C/V) Tradesman (a name previously used by Dodge for its full-size cargo vans during the 1970s).
 In contrast to its predecessor, the Tradesman was strictly a two-seat vehicle, with solid metal body paneling in place of rear windows and a flat rear load floor.

 As the Ram brand increased its use of Fiat-based vehicles, the Tradesman was replaced for 2016 by the ProMaster City, an American-market version of the Fiat Doblò.